 Label a page

-Any user with permission to edit a page can add labels to it.
-Any existing labels appear at the bottom-right of the page, below the page content.
+Anyone with permission to edit a page can add labels to it.
+These appear in the bottom right of the page, above the comments section.

 Label an attachment